mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 It's interesting concept, a little bit strange concept as well.
 How do you think about that?
 **Amir:** [00:32:49] I'm dead is so spot on.
-And that's definitely how we think about it as well is, and honestly, I think it was like the status of like a people manager.
+And that's definitely how we think about it as well is, and honestly, I think it was like the status of like
+becoming a people manager.
 I'm getting a higher salary than people that are doing individual work.
 I think it's also like float, especially like in our industry.
-So we did like, and you also should not really force people, you know, to go into the, these like areas, for instance, like people management, where, maybe it's not really your strength, you know, a lot of people don't don't have that strangle doesn't have the passion, um, for this, I mean, honestly for me, myself, like I would also say like, you know, I like to work a lot more with systems than like, People issues.
+So we did like, and you also should not really force people, you know, to go into these like areas, for instance, like people management, where, maybe it's not really your strength, you know, a lot of people don't don't have that strength don't have the passion, um, for this, I mean, honestly for me, myself, like I would also say like, you know, I like to work a lot more with systems than like, people issues.
 So even for myself, like it's not really my strength to be like this, you know, like people like only managing people.
 So that's why I actually still do some, some coding on the side because like, I would just find my job very, very